ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 > A [JSON-RPC 2.0 Specification](http://www.jsonrpc.org/specification) compliant server to interact with the Ark blockchain.

 `core-json-rpc` offers a JSON-RPC interface to interact with the ARK blockchain.
-This functionality is primarily useful for exchange developers, as it offers functionality mirroring that of the popular Bitcoin JSON-RPC API.
+This functionality is primarily useful for exchange developers, as it provides functionality mirroring that of the popular Bitcoin JSON-RPC API.

 ::: warning
-If you are looking to just broadcast transactions you should take a look at how to [create a transaction](/api/public/v2/transactions.html#create-a-transaction) for the public API instead.
+If you are looking to just broadcast transactions, you should take a look at how to [create a transaction](/api/public/v2/transactions.html#create-a-transaction) for the public API instead.
 :::

 ## Usage